digilab-erihs/erihs_eric/HS_Academy/HERIe/In-presence_Workshop/README.md

 Participants will be asked to decide about the climate control in the museum in a historic building being renovated.
 Each group will make a decision in a different context: a historic house museum with limited resources, a painting gallery supported by rich sponsors, a mixed collection museum in a country actively pursuing sustainability policies, a museum in a developing country adopting practices from the leading museums, tbd.
 The participants will be asked to follow the steps as described in the ASHRAE chapter and evaluate environmental risks.
 - Feedback and next steps

+## Workshop Use cases (ie. groups)
+Group 1 – City Museum
+Group 2 – university museum
+Group 3 – museum in town affected by crisis
+Group 4 – a leading museum asked for help to an important museum in a developing country in designing a climate control strategy
+Group 5 – modern painting gallery in a state actively acting against climate change

 ## Workshop learning outcomes: